ds21h/ESP8266-Switch/README.md

 # ESP8266-Switch

 Software to control ESP8266 based switch.
 The switch registers to your wifi network.
 It can then be adressed by a few REST-services.
+If SSID in setting is not set (value "") the switch starts as AccessPoint with name EspSw_nnnnnnnnnnnn (nnnnnnnnnnnn is the MAC).
+After connecting using password "EspSwSetup" it listens to IP adress 192.168.4.1 (port 80).
+You can use the Java desktop application 'EspSettings' to give the settings their proper value.
+If SSID in setting is set the switch tries to connect to the specified network.
+If that isn't successfull within 40 seconds the connection attempt stops.
+The switch needs to be restarted.
+After 5 consecutive failures all the settings are reset so it wil start the next time as an Access Point.

 If you like this/hate this/have any comments/have any questions/just want to chat about this please leave me a message at ds21h@hotmail.com

-Supported services:

-GET
-	/Switch
-		Returns SwitchData
-	/Switch/Setting
-		Returns SettingData
-	/Switch/Log
-		Returns LogData starting with the last used index /Switch/Log?Start=nn
-		Returns LogData starting with the given index /Switch/Upgrade?Version=vnn.nn.nn
-		Starts upgrade of the software to the given version /Switch/Upgrade?Version=vnn.nn.nn&Force
-		Starts upgrade of the software to the given version ignoring error situations (already that version, to lower version)

-PUT
-	/Switch
-		Payload SetSwitchData
-		Returns SwitchData
-	/Switch/Setting
-		Payload SetSettingData
-		Returns SettingData

-Note: The switch only listens to port 80 (the default HTTP port).

-For descriptions of the data see below the version history
+For descriptions of the supported services and messages see file MessageFormat.txt

 Version 2.3.2 27-07-2019
 - Complete auto-off function
 	- Make log entry with auto-off
 	- Include auto-off time in settings
 	- Initial auto-off after 43200 seconds (12 hours)
 	- Auto-off value of 0 disables function
 	- Display on time in status

 Version 2.3.1 14-07-2019:
 - Added basic auto-off function that switches off after 12 hours